 The adolescent health component will be evaluated based on two questionnaires.
 One uses an amalgam of scales related to adolescent mental health found in reputable public health literature.
 The other measures participants' understanding of reproductive health issues covered in the curriculum.
 The questionnaire comes from the curriculum itself.

-TAP outcomes are measured via a questionnaire administered by EEWs during field visits as well as focus group discussions with community members.
+TAP outcomes are measured via a questionnaire administered by EEWs during field visits as well as attendance data generated by the eAttendance software.